act-now-coalition/covid-data-model/README.md

 ## Setup

-Detailed setup instructions can be found [here](./SETUP.md)
+Detailed setup instructions can be found [here](./SETUP.md).

 ## Local development.
 Normally the pipeline is run via github actions on a beefy cloud VM and still takes 2+ hours.
 When developing locally it is often useful to run the pipeline on a subset of locations ond/or to skip pipeline steps.

-To run the pipeline end-to-end but only generate data for Connecticut state / metros / counties, you can run:
+To run the pipeline end-to-end but only generate data for Connecticut state / counties, you can run:

 ```
 # Fetches latest scraped data from can-scrapers and combines all data sources